flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_01/instructions.md

 Here we have a weather forecasting application, called **Horizons**.

 This `MaterialApp` consists of a `Scaffold` with a  `WeeklyForecastList` as the body.
-This widget consistes of a `SignleChildScrollView` that contains a `Column` featuring the next 7-day forecast.
+This widget consists of a `SignleChildScrollView` that contains a `Column` featuring the next 7-day forecast.

 ```dart
 SingleChildScrollView(